ntnmrndn/Resume/Readme.md

 To generate the pdf, use `make`

-friggeri-cv.cls has been slighlt edited.
+friggeri-cv.cls has been slightly edited.